Two strangers disagree

 “The perp price is wrong.
 I'm going to fix it and get paid.”

 When the perp drifts from spot, the arb trades the gap closed.
 They're the reason the funding rate mechanism actually works in practice.
-The invisible hand that keeps the engine calibrated.

 The engine is built.